RYAN E. JANZEN Ph.D., M.A.Sc., B.A.Sc

 Steve Mann, Ryan Janzen, Tao Ai, Nima Yasrebi, Jad Kawwa, Mir Adnan Ali (2014), "Toposculpting: Computational Lightpainting and Wearable Computational Photography for Abakographic User Interfaces" In Proc.
 IEEE CCECE 2014.
 (10 pages, to appear)

-Ryan Janzen (2013), "Art and Science as co-conspirators in the service and disservice of humanity" (talk abstract).
+Ryan Janzen (2013), "Art and Science as co-conspirators in the service and disservice of humanity" (abstract in proceedings, of talk [link]).
 Proc.
 IEEE ISTAS 2013.

 Steve Mann, Raymond Lo, Jason Huang, Valmiki Rampersad, and Ryan Janzen (2012), "HDRchitecture: Real-Time 3D HDR Imaging for Extreme Dynamic Range", Proc.
 SIGGRAPH 2012, Los Angeles.
-(1 page) [Demo/Information] [Citation] [1 page summary PDF] This work was presented as part of Siggraph 2012 Emerging Technology.
+[Demo/Information] [Citation] [PDF summary published] This work was presented as part of Siggraph 2012 Emerging Technology.

 Ryan Janzen and Steve Mann (2012), "High Dynamic Range Simultaneous Signal Compositing, Applied to Audio", IEEE CCECE 2012, Montreal, 2012 April 29 to May 2, 6 pages, to be indexed in IEEE Xplore.
 [Paper]